ahzia/Sign-bridge/backend/README.md

 - `test_simplify_text.py`
 - `test_translate_signwriting.py`

 Run tests using the appropriate Python environment.
+Test scripts will use the `BACKEND_URL` environment variable or default to `http://127.0.0.1:8000`.

 ## License